 Thank you to the all the people who have commented as well as to the following resources for helping me compile this list:

-"Resources to Help Children Understand Limb Loss", I-CAN Book Club and Limb Differences: Recommended Reading.
+"Resources to Help Children Understand Limb Loss",

 "Reading encourages children’s imaginations to grow, and opens their world to new people, places and possibilities.
 Reading books about difficult concepts, such as limb difference, is a safe and familiar way to introduce children to the topic.